sp4ce-cowboy/VirtualPain/README.md

 ### General Instructions

 1. Download BV-1 from [here](https://github.com/sp4ce-cowboy/i-feel-pain/releases/tag/BV-1) or BV-2 from [here](https://github.com/sp4ce-cowboy/i-feel-pain/releases/tag/BV-2).
+Clicking on the name `BV-1` or `BV-2` triggers the download.

 2. Create an empty folder somewhere on your computer.